 The Department of Seniors consults regularly with the Group of IX Seniors' Advisory Council of Nova Scotia.
 The "Group of IX" is independent of government and may consult with other organizations and special interest groups in an effort to be fully informed and representative of the senior population of the province.
-The Group of IX has recently had significant input into such seniors-related government programs as Seniors' Pharmacare and the Continuing Care Strategy.

 Organizations participating in the Group of IX must be affiliated with national bodies that meet with the Government of Canada through the Congress of National Seniors Organizations, a national forum for seniors' issues.

 Organizations whose elected representatives form the Group of IX are highlighted below.

 CARP is a national organization that promotes the rights and quality of life for Zoomers - Canadians aged fifty and over.
 A non-profit association that does not receive government funding, CARP advocates for social change, provides financial benefits and information to members and community involvement through its Chapter networks.